Associate Professor of Biology

 Chair, Biology Department

-- 2012-present, Associate Professor of Biology, Lynchburg College
+- 2012-present, Associate Professor of Biology, University of Lynchburg

 - Doctoral Fellow, Research Center for Ornithology, Max Planck Society, Germany

 - Field biologist, The Nature Conservancy (Texas), Idaho Power Company (Idaho and Oregon), U.S. Fish and Wildlife Service (Idaho and Saskatchewan), USDA Forest Service (Oregon), Welder Wildlife Foundation (Texas)

 - MS, Biology – Illinois State University, 1999

 - J.D.
 Styrsky.
 2014.
 An orb-weaver spider exploits an ant-acacia mutualism for enemy-free space.
 Ecology and Evolution 4:276-283.

 - Garcia, K.* and J.D.
 Styrsky.
 2013.
 An orb-weaver spider eludes plant-defending acacia ants by hiding in plain sight.
 Ecological Entomology 28:230-237.